 After completing a dental assisting program, the next step is to take the registered dental assistant certification exam through the American Medical Technologists Association (AMT).
 The purpose of this certification exam is to evaluate the professional knowledge and skill-based competence of entry-level practitioners in the field of dental assisting.
 Students typically wait one to three weeks to receive confirmation that their application has been accepted in order to register to take the exam.
 For more details on what to expect when applying for the RDA please see the AMT Candidate Handbook.

 Step 4: Prepare for RDA (AMT) certification exam (timeline varies).

 Although the RDA test will likely cover content learned through dental assisting education programs or professional experiences, it is essential to prepare for any exam in order to be familiar with the test format, content, and time requirements.
 Free resources for the RDA exam are available and divided into exam content details and reference materials.
 Materials for students preparing to take the RDA exam are also featured in the form of successful student profiles and test taking strategies.

 Step 5: Register and pass the RDA (AMT) certification exam (one day).

 After applying to take the RDA exam, approved students will receive an email confirming if their application to take the exam has been approved.
 Students who receive confirmation should visit the ‘My Homepage’ part of the AMT website in order to download and print an Authorization to Test letter.
 Students can use this letter to register for the RDA test at a Pearson Vue test center.
-A complete checklist of tasks to do in applying for the RDA exam can be found on the AMT website.

 Step 6: Maintain RDA certification (one to three years).